 Rampuri

 Will Ganz aka Sitaram who now calls himself Rampuri is a legend in his own chillum.
 The author of 'Baba' and a star of the Ethnobotanical (drugs) "spiritual scene" he has spent decades in India sucking at the sadhu's source of spurious stoned saintliness.
 He left his early spiritual career in Divine Light Mission with a bhang and doesn't mention those days in his biography.
-Exactly why he was involved is lost in a hazy mist of marijuana and paranoia but there is no doubt he had a strong initial impact in helping the young Rawat go to the USA and to provide him with an audience once he got there though he did his best to sabotage the movement once he realised Rawat's vision did not include him and any intellectual grooviness in the 'inner circle'.
-There are copies of two emails he sent in 2002 in which he claims full credit for Divine Light Mission off the ground in the USA, calls everyone else involved stupid, ignorant and low-caste - yes 'low-caste'.
+Exactly why he was involved is lost in a hazy mist of marijuana and paranoia but there is no doubt he had a strong initial impact in helping the young Rawat go to the USA and to provide him with an audience once he got there though he did his best to sabotage the movement once he realized Rawat's vision did not include him and any intellectual grooviness in the 'inner circle'.
+There are copies of two emails he sent in 2002 in which he claims full credit for getting Divine Light Mission off the ground in the USA, calls everyone else involved stupid, ignorant and low-caste - yes 'low-caste'.
 He discussses early Divine Light mission and his role within it here and makes intelligent criticisms of Indian Rawatism here.

-The following books contains sections dealing with or mentioning Prem Rawat's career as a cult leader of Divine Light Mission, Elan Vital and the numerous legally separate organisations his devotees/followers have set up this century.
+The following books contains sections dealing with or mentioning Prem Rawat's career as a cult leader of Divine Light Mission, Élan Vital and the numerous legally separate organisations his devotees/followers have set up this century.

 Divine Disenchantment: Deconverting from New Religions